legendu-net/blog/en/content/2018/09/android-emulators/android-emulators.markdown

 [10] Docker-Android is a docker image built to be used for everything related to mobile website testing and Android project.

+[11] Waydroid is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
+It is a successor of AnBox.

 ## References